PietroCarrara/PietroCarrara.github.io/content/posts/2020-08-25-hs64-tablet-drivers/index.en.md

 date: "2020-08-25T00:00:00Z"
 title: Huion HS64 Drivers
 tags:
-  - huion
+  - Huion
-  - tech
+  - Tech
-  - linux
+  - Linux
 ---

 Due to the ongoing COVID-19 pandemic, I found myself with too much free time; so much that I decided to try a new